storyncode/blood-of-the-covenant/Mahroti Empire Notes/Mahroti Empire.md

 Hook:
   - Gaul is being sent to Khyprion to keep an eye on and help Seolin.
 Either she will succeed in overthrowing the queen or she will destabilise Khyprion.
 Either is fine.
-    - If she has the potential to become a threat to MaEmp then kill her.
+    - If she has the potential to become a threat to MhaEmp then kill her.
     - She's a descendant of the queen, unknown who her father is.
 Presumably a QConsort.
       - Has a claim
         - Weak at best, but can still be pushed in the current environs of Khyprion
   - Left a day or two after Seolin.

 There may be some bad blood.
 Good luck!